staticbotdiscord/StaticBot/README.md

 # StaticBot

 Static Bot is a public Discord Bot, which is designed for self hosting and customizability.
 It was inspired by [RedBot](https://github.com/Cog-Creators/Red-DiscordBot).
+We worked hard on this, so when you use the bot you are **required** to give credit.

 # Table of Contents